-In California, in 2020, 16.3 per 1,000 AI/AN children experienced substantial abuse and neglect, compared to 6.8 per 1,000 children of any other subgroup74
+In California, in 2020, 16.3 per 1,000 AI/AN/In children experienced substantial abuse and neglect, compared to 6.8 per 1,000 children of any other subgroup74

-Although AI/AN are the second smallest racial group, nationally 48% of AIAN youth have been reported using a controlled substance75
+Although AI/AN/In are the second smallest racial group, nationally 48% of AI/AN/In youth have been reported using a controlled substance75

-20.7^{76} per 1,000 AIAN youth ages 0-20 are in foster care, compared to 5.3 per 1,000 youth from other subgroups.
+20.7^{76} per 1,000 AI/AN/In youth ages 0-20 are in foster care, compared to 5.3 per 1,000 youth from other subgroups.

-In California, in 2018, 20.7 per 1,000 AI/AN children aged 0-20 are in foster care, compared to 5.3 per 1,000 children for all race/ethnic group, and compared to 4.4 per 1,000 white children in foster care77
+In California, in 2018, 20.7 per 1,000 AI/AN/In children aged 0-20 are in foster care, compared to 5.3 per 1,000 children for all race/ethnic group, and compared to 4.4 per 1,000 white children in foster care77

-AI/AN children and youth are removed from their homes at 4x the rate of all children and youth in CA. This alarming inequity highlights the need to safeguard the Indian Child Welfare Act (ICWA), a federal law designed to address the past and present racism that exists within the child welfare system and leads to AI/AN children being disproportionately torn apart from their families.81
+AI/AN/In children and youth are removed from their homes at 4x the rate of all children and youth in CA. This alarming inequity highlights the need to safeguard the Indian Child Welfare Act (ICWA), a federal law designed to address the past and present racism that exists within the child welfare system and leads to AI/AN/In children being disproportionately torn apart from their families.81

-In an effort to help safeguard ICWA, The Children's Partnership supported CA AB 81.
-This bill was introduced to strengthen California child welfare provisions leading up to the Supreme
+In an effort to help safeguard ICWA, The Children's Partnership supported CA AB 81, which was signed into law in fall 2024.
+This bill was introduced to strengthen California child welfare